mdip226/gott-terms-of-service/index.md

 We shall not be liable to you or to any third-party for any modification, price change, suspension or discontinuance of the Service.

-SECTION 5 - PRODUCTS OR SERVICES (if applicable)
+SECTION 5 - PRODUCTS OR SERVICES

-Certain products or Services may be available exclusively online through the application.
-These products or Services may have limited quantities and are subject to return or exchange only according to our Return Policy.
-To view our Return Policy, please visit [LINK TO RETURN POLICY]

 We do not warrant that the quality of any products, Services, information, or other material purchased or obtained by you will meet your expectations, or that any errors in the Service will be corrected.